kosail/Aria/README.md

 ## 🎒 What I have learned so far from this project
 1. I'm still a beginner in Compose Multiplatform, not to say in Kotlin.
 It's such a difficult language...
+2. LocalCompositions are a very powerful feature.
+I'm still learning how to use them properly, and I take them similarly as Zustand stores in the React world.
+Anyway, I love how easy the code becomes when you use them.

 ---